fsgdev/Stagecoach/README.md

 ## Introduction

 This project is a clone of the Stagecoach Ticket application.
 It aims to replicate the functionality and design of the original application, providing a similar user experience.
-This project is excellent for understanding the underlying structure and coding practices used in a real-world application.
+This project is excellent for understanding the underlying structure and coding practices used in a real-world application.<strong>THIS WEBSITE IS BUILT FOR MOBILE DEVICES</STRONG>

 ## Features